MichaelStiefler/sas_il2_superschool_old/trunk/Storebror/UP3 Patch Pack 2xx/readme.txt

 - Explosion Fix (gets rid of the big explosion meshes on ground after large bomb detonations even if smaller bombs or actors crash later on)
 - IJN Ryujo fixed
 - A nasty IL-2 bug has been fixed that prevented IL-2 to actually take the month and day from a mission date into account
+- Right Alt (Alt Gr) key works in Chat etc. now
+- Wheels turn when plane starts to roll, not just when it rolls with more than 5 km/h
+- AI doesn't proceed to further Ground Attack waypoints anymore when there's nothing left to attack with
+- AI avoids collisions also when flying heavy planes, as long as they're not much heavier than the plane they're about to collide with.
+  In the latter case it's the smaller plane's responsibility to avoid the collision.

 (*) Me-262V3 flight model:
     Like in real life, you have to tap the brakes in order to get the 262V3 off the ground.